-Paper ballot (hand marked paper ballots, ballot marking devices for accessibility)
+Paper ballot (hand marked paper ballots and ballot marking devices)

 For more details, visit Verified Voting.

 Mix of hand count and retabulation

 Required hand count of a sample of ballots in addition to other counting methods

 According to the North Dakota Recount Guidelines, recounts may involve hand-counting or machine retabulation.
 If the ballots are to be retabulated, a sample hand count must be conducted to verify the accuracy of the voting machines.
 During a retabulation, ballots containing undervotes for the office recounted and ballots rejected as uncountable by the voting machine will be manually checked for voter intent.
 Recount Guidelines, p.
 15.